 What I Teach

-Style Physiology Coordination Application Timing Vocabulary Concentration Olympic Training
+Physiology Coordination Application Timing Vocabulary Concentration Olympic Training Knowing

-A new student must learn to use the arms and keep them close to the body while turning the wrist.
-The first lessons might be without sticks.
+New students learn to use the arms close to the body while turning the wrists.
+The first lessons might be without sticks to place the forearm bones and understand elbow motion.
 Our sticks were taken from us and given back a week or two later when having proper hand position and arm motion.

 "When I teach a student, the parents think I'm crazy.
 I teach them to scream.
 It isn't much for the first few weeks, but volume is screaming, yelling is what must come first.
 The old singers are the best.
 We are very, very good."

 Double Stroke Roll: The most musically and technically important

 Single Stroke Roll: Most basic coordination sticking for filler notes